liuluheng/levmu/README.md

 levmu
 =====
-this is a repository to learn leveldb and muduo.
+This repository was created to learn leveldb and muduo.

 It has implemented several redis protocol, like SET, GET, INCR, to store data in leveldb, using muduo for communication.

 It can implement more, but the main purpose is not for real use.

-ALSO the Implementation has been referred to redis-leveldb...
+ALSO the Implementation has referred to redis-leveldb...

 Compile
 =====